USC employees who need babysitters or tutors can use Caring Connections to find USC students and alumni who can help.

-- CDC Parenting essentials - Expert advice on common parenting challenges.
+- CDC Parenting essentials provides expert advice on common parenting challenges.

-- Child Care Handbook [pdf] breaks down the different types of childcare and reviews the pros and cons of each.
+- Child Care Handbook [pdf] breaks down the different types of childcare and reviews the pros and cons of each childcare.

 - The Employee Assistance Program offers a host of resources for parents and caregivers.